w3f/polkadot-wiki/docs/learn/learn-asset-conversion-assethub.md

 support for an additional ERC20 token; the marginal effort is very small since an Ethereum node already serves all the data they need.

-With support for these assets on AssetHub, exchanges/custodians could monitor one chain for deposits (applications and UIs would need to give the option to transfer to AssetHub).
-For withdrawals, users could choose to withdraw to their address on AssetHub.
+With support for these assets on Asset Hub, exchanges/custodians could monitor one chain for deposits (applications and UIs would need to give the option to transfer to Asset Hub).
+For withdrawals, users could choose to withdraw to their address on Asset Hub.
 There are two user experience bonuses here:

 - The exchange/custodian only needs to transact on one parachain and can access every other without any infrastructure lift.